 [...]

-Each national administration will decide which areas or locations require protection and how to do so, e.g. by using options outlined in this report if suitable to their national circumstances.
+Each national administration exercising powers of the national Sovereign over its land territory, territorial sea and air space in the field of frequency management will decide which areas or locations require protection and how to do so, e.g. by using options outlined in this report if suitable to their national circumstances.
 This report also provides examples to show how some countries apply rules within their national borders.
 These are included for information and are not proposed as a common CEPT approach.

 Conclusions

 This ECC Report has considered proportionate solutions that CEPT members could implement to address potential blocking of L-band MSS receivers in specific areas or locations.
-Each national administration will decide which areas or locations require protection and how to do so, e.g. by using options outlined in Section 5 of this Report if suitable to their national circumstances.
+Each national administration exercising powers of the national Sovereign in the field of frequency management will decide which areas or locations require protection and how to do so, based on the safety and security risks or other specific needs identified, e.g. by using options outlined in Section 5 of this Report if suitable to their national circumstances.
 This report has also provided examples to show how some countries apply rules within their national borders.
 These are included for information and are not proposed as a common CEPT approach.
 Furthermore, this report indicated some follow-up actions in Section 6.